lynchnf/gurps-combat/README.md

 * Rename SkillRollResult to ResultType.
 * Rename Phase to CombatPhase.
 * Rename ActiveDefense to CombatantDefense.
+* Rename Armor to ArmorPiece.
+*
 * Create class CombatantAttack and move attack related properties to it.
-* Rename Armor to ArmorPiece.
-* Add name to ArmorPiece and change location to a list.
+* Add name to ArmorPiece and change hitLocation to a list.
 * Move all text messages and logs to a message file.